Not sexy enough? Or do you think you’re sexy?

 The result on our bodies is well documented can be catastrophic.
 We diet, we fast, we avoid certain foods.
 This can cause a whole raft of health problems from losing hair to IBS (irritable bowel syndrome).
 Yet little attention is given to how body image issues impact our partner choice.

-I often wonder, if we hate our bodies, are we more likely to:
+I often wonder, if we hate our bodies and feel we are not sexy enough, are we more likely to:

 Settle for crumbs in our intimate relationships?